bratlove123/weather-phong-ho/README.md

     + Have css placeholder

 - Coding:
-    + Config jest, babel, enzyme, typescript, redux saga
+    + Config jest, babel, enzyme, typescript, redux saga, eslint, husky
     + Using redux saga to manage state
     + Full unit test for all modules (UI & Redux)

 ## Available Scripts

 In the project directory, you can run:

+### `yarn install`

+To install nessesary library.\

 ### `yarn start`